 Did you have sympathy for Martin?
 Did you root for him?
 Did you hope that he and Ana would work out their problems and have a successful relationship?

-What elements of Martin’s unconscious world derive from his relationship with his mother and father?
+What elements of Martin’s unconscious world derive from his relationship with his parents?
 How does upbringing in general inform his relationship with Ana and vice-versa?

 What does Banshee represent in the book?
 What does the sperm whale represent?
 What part of ourselves do Angel Neurons and Diver Neurons point to?
 As it relates to Martin, do any of these aspects of the book give new meaning to the notion of a divided self?